haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

 ### EU-ASEAN 2023 HPC school

 We will be making use of the Fugaku supercomputer for this tutorial.
-Please connect to fugaku using your credentials.
+Please connect to Fugaku using your credentials.

 The software and data required for this tutorial have been pre-installed on Fugaku.
-In order to run the tutorial, first copy the required data into your home directory on fugagku:
+In order to run the tutorial, first copy the required data into your home directory on Fugagku:

 <a class="prompt prompt-cmd">
 unzip /vol0300/share/ra022304/LifeScience/20231213_Bonvin/HADDOCK3-antibody-antigen.zip
 </a>

-This will create the `HADDOCK3-antibody-antigen` directory with all necessary data and script and job examples ready for submission to the batch system.
+This will create the `HADDOCK3-antibody-antigen` directory with all necessary data and scripts and job examples ready for submission to the batch system.

-HADDOCK3 has been pre-installed for the compute nodes.
+HADDOCK3 has been pre-installed on the compute nodes.
 To test the installation, first create an interactive session on a node with:

 <a class="prompt prompt-cmd">